kaush4l/ReactJS/README.md

 # Instructions to update the resume

+Built using React 17 and material UI.
+This is a learning page and will be updated based on any new things I want to learn and apply.
+This version changes the existing class based react components to functional and also used the new Material UI css.

 ## Update the dependencies
 If the app fails to start it can be because of issues in the dependencies
 * To update the dependencies run